decentraland/unity-renderer/README.md

 ### GLTF Dynamic Loading

-We are using [UnityGLTF](https://github.com/KhronosGroup/UnityGLTF) as a Dynamic GLTF loader for unity to handle GLTF models.
+We are using [UnityGLTF](https://github.com/KhronosGroup/UnityGLTF) as a Dynamic GLTF/GLB loader for unity to handle GLTF models.

 #### Local changes made to UnityGLTF plugin

+##### NOTE: UnityGLTF plugin update is discouraged until Unity WebGL supports multi-threading

 1. GLTFComponent.cs has been adapted to: